New announcement. Learn more

 Angus is an PhD Candidate and economic geographer in Auckland University's School of Environment.
 His research examines the relationship between cloud technology services (artificial intelligence, machine learning, data security) and the state.
 Angus is interested in how the practice of government is changing from state-cloudtech integration and what this means for the way the state responds collectively to social and environmental challenges.

-Managing Editor, New Zealand Geographer
+Managing Co-Editor, New Zealand Geographer

 Chair of the New Zealand Board of Geography Teachers